dell-democenter/dell-democenter.github.io/0499/Readme_v4.1.md

 # **$\color{red}{\textsf{ATTENTION: WIP !!!
 PLEASE READ FIRST THE RELEASE NOTES !!! }}$**

 # what is HOL-0499 ?
-### 0499 gives you a personal lab that represents a more or less “realistic” customer environment with several workloads.
+### 0499 gives you a lab that represents a more or less “realistic” customer environment with several workloads.
 ### 0499 gives you the opportunity to install and configure Dell Technologies products:
 - to gain experience on your own to be come a trusted advisor
 - to prepare an individually tailored customer demo
 - to recreate customer scenarios
 - to reproduce "issues" ;-)

+---

 # lab overview - what systems are running where ?
 please always check this overview and the corresponding table below !!!